mrogaski/zenref/docs/source/game_concepts.rst

    - Exception: Jammer vs. jammer blocking
    - Exception: Counter-blocking while out of play

+      - Counter-blocking beyond what is required for safety is considered a separate block

    - Exception: Passively assisting while straddling the track
    - Other minor exceptions